gsrai/portfolio/README.md

 ipadApp-js is an ipad application for the regent street cinema written in javascript using jQuery and jQueryMobile.
-Inside the iOS directory is two native iphone applications written in Objective-C.
+Inside the iOS directory is two native iphone applications written in Objective-C. python-stuff contains small but useful scripts written in python.